jaytimm/google-ngrams-and-r/README.md

 ------------------------------------------------------------------------

-### 6 Latent dimensions & SVD
+### 6 Latent dimensions and SVD

--   First, feature composition of each matrix is different.
-While differing number of terms is not necessarily problematic, we want term embeddings to be comprised of the same features historically.
+To investigate synonymy/nearest neighbors historically, we first need to homogenize the feature-composition of our historical PPMI TFMs -- in other words, we want term embeddings to be comprised of the same features historically.

-To address the first issue, we limit features to only those that occur in every quarter-century of the full corpus.

--   Compress features to latent dimensions via **singular value decomposition** (SVD).

-**Filtering features**.
-Based on the frequency table above, we create a list of forms that occur in every quarter-century; then we filter these forms to the 50th to 5,049th most frequent based on median frequencies historically.
+Based on the frequencies derived above, we create a list of forms that occur in every quarter-century; then we filter these forms to the 50th to 5,049th most frequent based on median frequencies historically.
+Then we subset feature composition of the PPMI TFMs to include only these forms.

 ``` r
 filtered_features <- freqs_by_gen %>%